Previous dayFebruary 2, 2026Next day

 7.6 km4--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 5 km SE of San Ramon, CA with origin time 22:38 UTC on February 2, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 4.2 earthquake that occurred about 8 hours earlier.
+This magnitude 2.1 event was detected 5 km SE of San Ramon, CA on February 2, 2026, with origin time 22:38 UTC.
+Coming 8 hours after a magnitude 4.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (4) submitted felt reports to the USGS.
 The hypocenter lay at 7.6 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 37.749°N, -121.939°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 37.749°, -121.939°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02